sanity-io/client/README.md

 Content Source Maps annotate fragments in your query results with metadata about its origin: the field, document, and dataset it originated from.

 > [!IMPORTANT]
+>
-> Content Source Maps are supported only in versions `2021-03-25` or later of the Content Lake API.
+> Content Source Maps are supported in the Content Lake API versions `2021-03-25` and later.

-Read the [Content Source Maps introduction][content-source-maps-intro] before diving in, and keep the [Content Source Maps reference][content-source-maps] handy.
+Before diving in, review the [Content Source Maps introduction][content-source-maps-intro] and keep the [Content Source Maps reference][content-source-maps] within reach for a quick lookup.

 Enabling Content Source Maps is a two-step process: